 Burmese Shan with their closely related language may be capable of picking up spoken Thai relatively quickly, but many of these refugees are from remote villages in conflict zones and have had little previous access to formal education.
 Teaching literacy in Shan as well as Thai is also important, and obviously learning English is perceived as a good way of getting on in their new environment.
 As director Lisa points out, in recent times Burmese courses are much in demand too.
 A few years ago it would have been the last choice among refugees, but with the recent changes inside Burma there is now a perception that a return to their homeland in the not too distant future may become realistic, so a knowledge of Burmese is advantageous and even essential.

-All teachers -- local and foreign -- as well as management staff work on a purely volunteer, unpaid basis, so this is one NGO that certainly doesn't own any land-cruisers and faces a constant struggle to make ends meet.
+All teachers—local and foreign—as well as management staff work on a purely volunteer, unpaid basis, so this is one NGO that certainly doesn't own any 4WDs and faces a constant struggle to make ends meet.
 Approximately half of required funds are provided by the cafe and secondhand store, with the remaining half coming from direct donations.

 There are plenty of ways in which you can help.
-Merely frequenting their excellent cafe obviously provides cash and either buying books or indeed donating unwanted reading material or clothes is welcomed.
+Merely frequenting their excellent cafe obviously provides cash, and either buying books or indeed donating unwanted reading material or clothes is welcomed.
 Volunteers to teach not only languages but also art and music are also always sought after, and finally, cash donations are desperately needed.
-We donated US$100, which will provide fresh soy milk, fruit and nuts for one month to students.
+Donating US$100 will provide fresh soy milk, fruit and nuts for one month to students.

 Address: 116 Maneenoparat Road, Chiang Mai

 See position in Apple or Google Maps: Apple Maps | Google Maps

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.